atcz/DCSAircraftCommandEntry/README.md

 #### Entering the commands into your aircraft

 An optional hotkey can be assigned for sending commands to the aircraft.
 This is done during initial setup of the application.
-Example formats for Python hotkeys are Ctrl+T, Ctrl+Alt+S or ctrl+alt+s.
+Example formats for Python hotkeys are `Ctrl+T`, `Ctrl+Alt+S` or `ctrl+alt+s`.
 Changing the hotkey requires a restart of the program.

 #### Profile saving

 You may save your current list of waypoints as a profile and then load it later.
-Selecting "Save Profile" with a profile active will overwrite it with the current list.
+Selecting `Save Profile` with a profile active will overwrite it with the current list.

 #### Exporting to encoded string